supertask/unity-mcp/README.md

 1. Install the [OpenUPM CLI](https://openupm.com/docs/getting-started-cli.html)
 2. Open a terminal (PowerShell, Terminal, etc.) and navigate to your Unity project directory
-3. Run `openupm add com.coplaydev.unity-mcp`
+3. Run `openupm add com.supertask.unity-mcp`

 **Note:** If you installed the MCP Server before Coplay's maintenance, you will need to uninstall the old package before re-installing the new one.